Selecting an Instrument

 Selecting a new instrument can be challenging, frustrating, and exhausting for any musician since it involves trying out many different instruments in an attempt to narrow the field down to just one or two.

-Some people (usually teachers, who frequently try out instruments for their students) are often able to select the most suitable instrument(s) quickly out of dozens or more, while other musicians become exhausted before they get through the first round.
+Some people (usually teachers, who frequently try out instruments for their students) are often able to select the most suitable instrument(s) quickly out of dozens or more, while other musicians sometimes become exhausted before they get through the first round.

 For those who find a try out session frustrating, here are some tips on how to address this challenge.

 The key to the beginning stage of a successful try out session is judging the sound quality within a limited frequency range.
 This can be done by comparing a few bars or a scale (4 notes on one slurred bow) on only the two upper or lower strings rather than on all of the strings at once.
-This way you can judge a large number of instruments within a period of time that your memory can comfortably accommodate.
-If you do not like the sound on the two strings you play, eliminate that instrument; it does not matter how good the other two strings sound.
+This way, you can judge a large number of instruments within a period of time that your memory can comfortably accommodate.
+If you do not like the sound on the two strings you play, eliminate that instrument.
+It does not matter how good the other two strings sound.
 Within a relatively short time, you will have narrowed the field considerably, and will still have enough energy to examine the few finalists more thoroughly.
 When selecting a new instrument, be aware that your decision could be influenced by the sound and feel of the instrument you are used to playing.
 Make sure you don't use the old instrument as a measuring stick (unless it's a fine sounding Strad).
 Some aspects that feel uncomfortable on the new instrument-- the neck thickness, string height, chinrest, shoulder rest, etc--can be adjusted.

 For an efficient evaluation, divide the properties of the instrument into four categories: sound, playability, aesthetics and resale value.